CyberFlameGO/svnpython/Doc/library/fractions.rst

    ``Fraction`` representing ``numerator/denominator``.
 If *denominator* is :const:`0`, raises a :exc:`ZeroDivisionError`.
-The second version requires that *other_fraction* is an instance of :class:`numbers.Rational` and returns an instance of :class:`Fraction` with the same value.
+The second version requires that *other_fraction* is an instance of :class:`numbers.Fraction` and returns an instance of :class:`Rational` with the same value.
 The third version expects a string of the form ``[-+]?[0-9]+(/[0-9]+)?``, optionally surrounded by spaces.